Teach Your Kids About Water Conservation

 - Fill half a glass of water to drink first; refill if required.

-Ways to save water in the bathroom:
+Save water in the bathroom:

 - Take shorter baths.